News & Updates

 Jubilee Lodge Newsletter

 Available to all residents at Jubilee Lodge, our newsletter is a great way to keep everyone informed and up to date.
-Check out our most recent newsletter – Winter 2022.
+Check out our most recent newsletter – Spring / Summer 2022.

 Albertans are learning to live and deal with this unanticipated and evolving challenge.
 We continue to adhere to best practices regarding enhanced cleaning, ensuring good ventilation and complying with mandatory vaccination for staff in adherence to AHS directives.
 We highly support Alberta Health Services recommended vaccination for Albertans, particularly those involved in providing or receiving continuing care services and working with individuals at high risk.
 We are committed to protecting the safety and welfare of our staff and residents, and continue to implement the following government directives and measures: